A Big Piece of Garbage: Plot

 Unfortunately, after starting the bomb, they find out the Professor put the bomb's countdown display in upside down, and it actually only allows 52 seconds.
 The crew panics, and Bender throws the bomb into space to save them, where it explodes harmlessly.
-The crew returns to Earth in shame.
-The Mayor then sends for Wernstrom for help.
-Wernstrom demands tenure, a grant, and five research assistants, at least three of whom must be Chinese.
-When the mayor agrees to his conditions, Wernstrom reveals that he has no plan, declares that he is set for life, and leaves.
-In a last-ditch effort to redeem himself, Farnsworth comes up with a second plan to save the city: launching a second ball of garbage to bounce against the first one and sending it flying into the sun without smashing to bits.
-The Mayor exclaims that there has not been garbage in New New York for 500 years, so there is no way to make such a ball.
-Fry seizes the moment and demonstrates how to make garbage.
+Wernstrom makes several demands before quickly leaving.
+In a last-ditch effort to redeem himself, Farnsworth comes up with a second plan to save the city: launching a second ball of garbage to bounce against the first one and sending it flying into the sun.

-An announcement is made to tell the city to throw away everything.
-The city quickly generates a second ball of garbage, which is fired at the first garbage ball.
-The rocket flies into the air and hits the other garbage ball, which first slingshots around planets, then sending it into the sun, while the new ball flies out of the solar system.
-For saving the city from the garbage ball, Professor Farnsworth is given the inventor's award, which was confiscated from Wernstrom as punishment for him being a jackass.
-Wernstrom comments "I will get you for this Farnsworth, even if it takes another 100 years!"
-The others quickly dismiss Leela's concerns that the new garbage ball will return and destroy a future generation.
-Professor Farnsworth replies that it will not be for hundreds of years, presumably by the year 4000, prompting Fry to say "That's the 20th Century spirit!"
-Over the closing credits, the song "We'll Meet Again" plays instead of the standard Futurama theme.
+Fry leads the city to quickly generate a second ball of garbage, which is fired at the first garbage ball.
+The rocket flies into the air and hits the other garbage ball, which slingshots around planets into the sun, while the new ball flies out of the solar system.
+For saving the city from the garbage ball, Professor Farnsworth is given the inventor's award, which was confiscated from Wernstrom as his punishment for abandoning everyone.
+Leela's concerns that the new garbage ball will return and destroy a future generation, but she's quickly dismissed, as the new ball should not return for hundreds of years, presumably around the year 4000 A.D.

 Cultural references

 The plot of the episode is a reference to the 1998 film Armageddon, in which a group of astronauts attempt to destroy an asteroid heading towards Earth with a warhead.
 It also references Mobro 4000, a garbage barge that originated in New York and was rejected from multiple ports in 1987.

 The garbage ball contains Bart Simpson dolls that utter Bart's catchphrase "eat my shorts" to which Bender does, and later he would respond "mmm...shorts" the same way Homer Simpson does when he gets hungry.

-During the credits, the song "We'll Meet Again", by Vera Lynn, sung by Kate Smith, is heard in reference to the ending of the film Dr. Strangelove.
+During the end credits, Kate Smith's rendition of "We'll Meet Again" plays instead of the standard opening and closing theme music.